 But this is the crux of the problem.

-And at anytime in just one click you can turn this visual board into a PDF ready tech pack.
+And at any time with just one click, you can turn this visual board into a PDF-ready tech pack.
 Exactly how you print your spreadsheets on Excel.

 But here’s the kicker.